gatsbyjs/gatsby/docs/docs/processing-payments-with-square.md

 title: Processing Payments with Square
 ---

-Square is a payment service that emphasizes quick, secure payments as well as user-friendly and affordable point of sale (POS) system.
+Square is a payment service that emphasizes quick, secure payments as well as a user-friendly and affordable point of sale (POS) system.
 You may have already seen their tiny credit card readers, which are great for mobile businesses like those that sell via food trucks or craft fairs.
 This guide explains how to begin using Square with your Gatsby site.

 ## Prerequisites